-When a protocol is advanced to proposed standard or draft standard, it is labeled with a current status and when possible, the IAB also notes the status that the protocol is expected to have when it reaches the standard state.
+When a protocol is advanced to proposed standard or draft standard, it is labeled with a current status.

 At any given time a protocol occupies a cell of the following matrix.
 Protocols are likely to be in cells in about the following proportions (indicated by the relative number of Xs).
 A new protocol is most likely to start in the (proposed standard, elective) cell, or the (experimental, not recommended) cell.